numba/numba/docs/source/extending/overloading-guide.rst

 .. literalinclude:: test_myjitmodule2.py

-While is is a pretty descent test, it wouldn't be accepted into the Numba.
+While it is a pretty decent test, it wouldn't be accepted into Numba.
 There are a few more test-cases that should be implemented:

 * Empty array